realm/unity-examples-3d-chess/tutorial/unity_local_realm.md

 To make it easy to find your way around this example, here are some notes to get you started:

-The interesting part in the `MainScene` is to look at is the `Board` which is made up of `Squares` and `Pieces`.
+The interesting part in the `MainScene` to look at is the `Board` which is made up of `Squares` and `Pieces`.
 The `Squares` are just slightly scaled and colored default `Cube` objects which we utilize to visualize the `Board` but also detect clicks for moving `Pieces` by using it's already attached [`Box Collider`](https://docs.unity3d.com/Manual/class-BoxCollider.html) component.

 ![Square Game Object](images/01_square_game_object.jpg)